-IndieXchange (IXC) is a day-long, invitation-only, pre-Festival developer summit that takes place in the Los Angeles area and consists of opportunities to showcase games, network, and attend practical developer-focused workshops with fellow game creators.
+IndieXchange (IXC) is an invitation-only developer summit that consists of opportunities to showcase games, network, and attend practical developer-focused workshops with fellow game creators.
+The IXC is a two-day event at IndieCade Festival in Santa Monica, CA and a half-day event at IndieCade Europe in Paris, France.
 Additionally, one-on-one meetings are arranged between developers who have submitted their games to IndieCade and a variety of different indie studios and Platforms who are interested in establishing a relationship with developers.

 All entries submitted by developers to IndieCade, who indicate interest in IXC on their application, are eligible to be included in this event.
 Passes to IndieXchange are also available for purchase.
 Examples of workshops and panels from the past years include hands-on legal and public relations clinics, technology sessions, and meetings with representatives from IndieCade sponsors such as Oculus, PlayStation, Nintendo of America, Microsoft, Google, and more.
 For more information, refer to the IndieXchange section of the website closer to the IndieCade Festival.

 The IndieXchange is traditionally held on the day before IndieCade Festival begins.
 It serves as a pre-Festival summit with IndieCade Festival formally beginning the next day.